 The Half-Life of Methylphenidate Depending On the Dose

 The half-life of methylphenidate is between 2 and 3 hours, and this is the total amount of time the medication takes to start leaving the system after administration.
 Ritalin rarely accumulates in the cells, meaning that standard drug tests cannot detect the substance once it has passed through the system.

 Methylphenidate Potentially Causes Lasting Damage To the Physical Body

-However, if this medication is abused for a prolonged period, it can do serious and potentially lasting damage to the physical body.
+However, if this medication is abused for a prolonged period, it can do severe and potentially lasting damage to the physical body.
 If you or someone you love has been struggling with a prescription stimulant abuse disorder, Allure Detox is available to help.
 Our effective medical detox program combines medication-assisted treatment options with around-the-clock supervision and a range of additional treatment services.

-Upon admission to our detox program, each of our clients is assigned a case manager to help them make a seamless transition into drug rehab, or whichever level of clinical care is deemed the most appropriate.
+Upon admission to our detox program, each of our clients is assigned a case manager to help them make a seamless transition into drug rehab or whichever level of clinical care is deemed the most appropriate.
 Call us today to learn more.

 Symptoms of Prescription Stimulant Abuse and Dependence